 Last Updated: 6 July 2020

 We have robust Business Continuity Plans in place, including a pandemic plan which we have reviewed specifically in relation to the COVID-19 situation and which has now been invoked.
-Given things are changing rapidly our dedicated Continuity Management Team is meeting regularly to oversee the delivery of the plan in line with every development.
-Our comprehensive plans will enable us to continue to fully support and provide ongoing services.
+Our dedicated Continuity Management Team (CMT) continues to meet regularly to oversee the delivery of the plan in line with every development.
+Our comprehensive plans have allowed us to continue to fully support and provide ongoing services.